Singing the River

 The deposit and cost of The River’s Path Canoe Adventures are non-refundable.
 We strongly recommend purchasing travel insurance through our partner Outward Travel to protect your investment.

-This paddling retreat is open to all levels of technical and creative experience — we are all singers, storytellers and adventurers at heart.
-Singing the River together, we will weave the fabrics of renewal in our musical and mythic journey.
+We are all singers, storytellers and adventurers at heart.
+As we sing the river together, we weave the fabrics of renewal in this immersive wilderness journey.

 Meet Your Guides